Walton-on-the-Naze: Governance

-Although the civil parish is now shown under Frinton and Walton, an electoral ward in the name of Walton still exists.
-The population of this ward at the 2011 Census was 4,372.
-On 1 April 1934 the parish was abolished to form "Frinton and Walton".
+There are three tiers of local government covering Walton-on-the-Naze, at parish (town), district, and county level: Frinton and Walton Town Council, Tendring District Council, and Essex County Council.
+The town council is based at the Council House in the Triangle Shopping Centre, in the suburbs of Frinton.

+Administrative history

+The ancient parish was called Walton-le-Soken, but Walton-on-the-Naze came to be a commonly used alternative name for it.
+In 1841 legislation was passed allowing for a body of improvement commissioners to administer the parish, with particular responsibility to provide sea defences.
+For some years after the legislation was passed the commissioners did not in practice operate, with a fear in the parish that the cost of providing the services and sea defences envisaged would be too great.
+It was not until 1868 that the commissioners actually took up their powers.

+The commissioners continued to run the town until 1894, when such improvement commissioners' districts were reconstituted as urban districts under the Local Government Act 1894.

+Walton-on-the-Naze Urban District was abolished in 1934, merging with the neighbouring urban district of Frinton-on-Sea and the parishes of Great Holland and Kirby-le-Soken to form a new urban district called Frinton and Walton.
+At the 1931 census (the last before the abolition of the urban district and civil parish), Walton had a population of 3,071.

+Frinton and Walton Urban District was in turn abolished in 1974, becoming part of the new district of Tendring.
+A successor parish called Frinton and Walton was created covering the area of the former urban district, with its parish council taking the name Frinton and Walton Town Council.

 Cultural references

 Hamford Water and the town of Walton-on-the-Naze are the location of Arthur Ransome's Swallows and Amazons series book, Secret Water.

 The town is referred to in the episode 'General Hospital' of the Blackadder Goes Forth series.
 When Lieutenant George is injured and sent to the military infirmary, Captain Blackadder visits him with the ulterior motive of getting his hands on the food sent to George by his family, whom Blackadder refers to as a "collection of inbred mutants".
 When George retorts that his family are not inbred, Blackadder replies, "Come on, somewhere outside Saffron Walden there's an uncle who's seven feet tall with no chin and an Adam's apple that makes him look as though he's constantly trying to swallow a ballcock!", to which George replies, "I have not got any uncles like that!
 Anyway, he lives in Walton-on-the-Naze".

 Walton features as a turning point in the song "Tracy Jacks" from the album Parklife by Blur.
 The song's character, Tracy Jacks, takes "the first train to Walton" and stands "on the seafront".
 (Three of the band's members grew up in Colchester, from where one can take a train to Walton-on-the-Naze.)